 2020 Intellectual Property Law Institute Program and Schedule

 The Intellectual Property Institute is a space for the leading legal minds involved with intellectual property law, as it pertains to the LGBTQ+ community, to share ideas and network.
-Participants will share their collective wisdom and discussed cutting-edge legal strategies.
+Participants will share their collective wisdom and discuss cutting-edge legal strategies.
 To create an environment that encourages the free flow of information, registration is limited.
-The meeting was closed and the proceedings were not recorded.
+The meeting will be closed and the proceedings will not be recorded.